ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 </table>

-The test costs $30 million, and even after getting the results, the company still has to decide whether to buy the field.
+**The test costs $30 million**, and even after getting the results, the company still has to decide whether to buy the field.
 This means there are now two decisions to make: first, whether to conduct the test, and second, whether to purchase the field based on the test results.
 This kind of two-step decision-making, where each choice affects the next and involves probabilities, can't be handled with simple payoff tables.
 Instead, we'll need to use a decision tree or a decision network to figure it out.

 ## Modelling the Problem with a Decision Tree